Over the years, I’ve noticed an interesting phenomenon: most people eat like absolute crap.

 Isn’t that, uh… Paleo?

-Well well, aren’t you an observant one!
-It’s true, what I’ve described is part of the paleolithic diet that I’ve preached many, many times.
+Well, well, aren’t you an observant one!
+It’s true; what I’ve described is part of the paleolithic diet I’ve preached many times.
 Sometimes when you say something enough, people actually listen to you.
-Lots of veggies, meat, and an avoidance of grains.
+Lots of veggies, meat, and avoidance of grains.
 That – combined with drinking a ton of water – and a few simple supplements I’m going to tell you about in a moment, was all it took to get me on a path to good health.

 What kind of Supplements?

-If you’ve got the money for it (and thankfully it’s fairly inexpensive), then I recommend giving Creatine a shot.
-Not only can it increase your strength and power while you take it, but it has also been shown to increase both memory recall and cognition.
+If you’ve got the money for it (and thankfully, it’s fairly inexpensive), then I recommend giving Creatine a shot.
+It can increase your strength and power while you take it, and it has also been shown to increase both memory recall and cognition.
 That’s not a bad deal for about $15 a month if you ask me.